22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Angela Davis

-Former Black Panther and activist Angela Davis' natural hair is not a physical extension of the work she's done to promote black pride; it's also just plain old fabulous.
+Former Black Panther and activist Angela Davis’s natural hair is not only a physical extension of the work she's done to promote black pride; it's also just plain old fabulous.

 Photo: